Computer Science B.Sc.

 For further information on the Department's research projects, please refer to the websites of the individual Computer Science research groups.
 Please also check the Department's web page on Who We Are and What Drives Us.

 Aside from a broad spectrum of fundamental knowledge students also acquire methodological skills and career-related skills during their Bachelor's studies.
-The teaching is always supported with internships or tutorials, in which students profit from intensive mentorship.
-This is how, for example, they may acquire or expand their programming skills in a special internship.
-Previous knowledge of programming languages is not required.
+The teaching is supported with internships or tutorials, in which students profit from intensive mentorship.
+This is how, for example, they may acquire or expand their programming skills.
+Previous knowledge of programming languages is recommended but not required.

 |Practical Computer Science||